CompassMSP/PublicScripts/ActiveDirectory/ADPasswordProtection/README.md

 You will need to run this on all domain controllers.

-First you will need to enable TLS1.2 inside of Powershell.
+First you will need to enable TLS1.2 inside of Powershell and put the AV/EDR into a monitor/read only mode temporarily

 ````powershell
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12